 For the M2 generation of Buddleja, only one plant from ~ 150 seedlings appears to be sterile in 2008.
 All others were discarded as no new ornamental traits were noted.
 Euonymus seedlings (M1 and M2) are very vigorous plants.
-One variegated plant was found in the M1 population while several shorter plants have been noted in the M2 population.
-Seedlings will be evaluated in 2009 for sterility and ornamental characteristics.
-With barberry, $\sim 20\%$ of the plants flowered and set seed in 2008.
-Seed from these plants has been collected and will be grown out in 2009.
+One variegated plant was found in the M1 population while several shorter plants have been noted in the M2 population; however no plants with marketable characteristics have been developed.
+With barberry, ~20% of the plants flowered and set seed in 2008.
+Seed from these plants was collected and no seed germinated after 24 months.
+15 original M1 selections are being maintained via vegetative propagation at CANR.